Attendance: excerpts from handbook

 Attendance: Excusing and Exempting Absences

-Notes may be dropped off in the main office or emailed to Ms. Tina Edwards email@example.com
+Notes may be dropped off in the main office or emailed to Ms. Rachel James email@example.com

 If the absence was medically necessary and the student wishes the absence to be exempt from the excessive absence rule, the student should bring the physician’s authorization to the dean's office within 48 hours of his/her return to school.
 After 48 hours all absences will be considered unexcused.
 Families should plan travel and other activities for school holidays.
 In the event of an emergency when travel is necessary during school time, the student should obtain a planned absence form from the dean's office and complete it at least one week before the absence.
 Absences may affect a student’s grade, including any grades given for participation.
 More than six absences in any class for the quarter will result in failure for that class.

 Planned absences are counted as absences and are not exempt.
 Students who go on college visits and can provide some form of documentation to the dean's office as proof of their visit can receive up to two exemptions per quarter upon submission of documentation.
 Students must be present for all semester final exams during the scheduled final exam period.
 The only excuse for missing the scheduled exam period is a medical exemption with documentation from a physician.